Yoshio Kimura (shogi)

 Yoshio Kimura (木村 義雄, Kimura Yoshio) was a Japanese professional shogi player who achieved the rank of 8-dan (which was the highest dan level during his time).

 He was a Lifetime Meijin who won the title eight times.
 At the time, the Meijin title was the only shogi title.

+From December 1947 to March 1948 he was the first president of the Japan Shogi Association.